Vladyslav-K/figma-to-ai-json/FORMAT_SPEC.md

 2. **Unambiguous** - Each property has one clear meaning
 3. **Complete** - All data needed for pixel-perfect rendering
 4. **Hierarchical** - Mirrors component tree structure
+5. **Framework-Agnostic** - Works with any UI framework or styling solution

 ---